devashishnegi139/web_development/README.md

 # web_development
-This contains all of my html, CSS, JS and php projects that I have created in my Masters of Computer Applications.
+This contains all of my html, CSS, JS and php projects that I have created in my Masters of Computer Applications.<br>
 Author - Devashish Negi